 Ledbetter Fair Pay Act of 2009

 Clients and attorneys from Stowell & Friedman, Ltd. met with members of Congress to lobby for passage of the Ledbetter Fair Pay Act of 2009, which was signed into law on January 29, 2009.
 The Ledbetter Fair Pay Act of 2009 restores the law so that employees who receive ongoing diminished pay due to past discrimination can challenge their discriminatory pay.
-Through its lobbying efforts Stowell & Friedman, Ltd. and its clients helped to put a human face on the cost of unequal pay and pay discrimination.

 Non-taxable Status for Emotional Distress Damages Awarded for Civil Rights Violations